5 Ingredient FLUFFY Vegan Pancakes (ready in 5 minutes!)

 How do you make vegan buttermilk?

-The first step in all of this is to make sure that your vegan “buttermilk” is prepared.
+The first step to making the fluffiest vegan pancakes is to make sure that your vegan buttermilk is ready to go

-To do this, simply mix together the coconut (or any dairy free) milk together with apple cider vinegar, then set it aside while you get the dry ingredients going.
+To do this, simply mix together the soy milk (or any of the recommended dairy free milks) together with apple cider vinegar, then set it aside while you get the dry ingredients going.